HARZ NARROW GAUGE RAILWAYS

 Wernigerode to Nordhausen.

-web-site - a clear violation of
+a clear violation of copyright as no

-made to me for its usage.
+request had been made to me for

 Eisfelder Talmuhle is the junction